denten-books/plain-text/0-chapter.md

 [@bernard_introduction_1957, 3-15].
 Today, the lighted halls of literary and media theory lead to the scholar's workshop.

-Take the hypothetical example of a media theorist analyzing the last few decades of photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductors (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
+Take the hypothetical example of a media theorist commenting on the last few decades of photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductors (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation filters.
 A study of that sort would be in peril of being misguided by theories that have no basis in reality.
 That is not to say that theory has nothing to contribute to the conversation.
 Rather that theorists can contribute more when their thought is grounded in practice.
 Similarly, it is my